karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 To know the use of the ``$ProvisionBootstrapResources`` parameter and how to execute the script, read the _"How to run the script"_ section below.

-# Bootstrap script Terraform part
+# Bootstrap script: Terraform part

 The Powershell script only creates the necessary resources to start using Terraform (Resource Group + Storage Account), the rest of the resources are created via Terraform.